actabi/LoopImmo/README.md

 npm start
 ```

-This `server.ts` script serves the static files from `dist` and forwards all
+The `server.js` script now serves the static files from `dist` and proxies
 `/api` requests to the backend specified by the `BACKEND_URL` environment
 variable.
+It listens on IPv6 to support Railway's private networking.

 Build for production: